asif18577/SUTMS/README.md

 - Automate the above tasks by adding the entries listed in "sutms_cronjobs" file.
 - Review the logs and make sure for neccessary hits

+SUTMS - Anomaly detection
+- NTOP can be used to detect anomalies, certain use cases are include in "ntop_lua" file.